 Processing parallel workloads with Azure Batch is typically done programmatically by using one of the Batch APIs.
 Your client application or service can use the Batch APIs to communicate with the Batch service.
 With the Batch APIs, you can create and manage pools of compute nodes, either virtual machines or cloud services.
 You can then schedule jobs and tasks to run on those nodes.

 You can efficiently process large-scale workloads for your organization, or provide a service front end to your customers so that they can run jobs and tasks--on demand, or on a schedule--on one, hundreds, or even thousands of nodes.
 You can also use Azure Batch as part of a larger workflow, managed by tools such as Azure Data Factory.

 When you're ready to dig in to the Batch API for a more in-depth understanding of the features it provides, check out the Batch feature overview for developers.

-Batch development APIs
+Batch service APIs

 Your applications and services can issue direct REST API calls or use one or more of the following client libraries to run and manage your Azure Batch workloads.

 The Azure Resource Manager APIs for Batch provide programmatic access to Batch accounts.
 Using these APIs, you can programmatically manage Batch accounts, quotas, application packages, and other resources through the Microsoft.Batch provider.

 |Batch Management Node.js||docs.microsoft.com||npm||-||-|

 Batch command-line tools